Nassimus62/SLDP2.0/README.md

 # SLDP2.0

-        Sea Level Data Processor V2.0

-        This application processes sea level data files from "SEA LEVEL STATION MONITORING FACILITY" website and identifies missing gaps as well as segmenting each file with continuous measurements.
+        Sea Level Data Processor V2.0 is a python code that creats a userfriendly interface to processes sea level data files from "SEA LEVEL STATION MONITORING FACILITY" website and identifies missing gaps as well as segmenting each file with continuous measurements.

         - How to use :